Qatar Airways Banned Baggage Items

 Lithium-Battery Devices

-Smart Luggage and Motorized Suitcases
+Smart Luggage & Motorised Suitcases

-Smart Luggage and Motorized Suitcases
+Smart Luggage and Motorised Suitcases

 The rules depend on the battery type: